Mentoring and Training

 A full proposal draft will be provided at least one month prior to an NIH deadline.
 This will be circulated to the same customized ad hoc review panel that initially provided feedback the proposal’s Aims.
 The panel will then meet in person to review the proposal, and will provide a written “summary statement” to the investigator, as well as in-person feedback if desired, within 10 working days or less.

-To take advantage of this service please contact the Program Administrator, Jennifer Lynch.
+To take advantage of this service please contact the Program Administrator at Laura_Enders@urmc.rochester.edu.

 *Applicants are encouraged to invite additional mentors or faculty to attend the proposal phase as needed.

 The CFAR supports career development the next generation of URMC HIV/AIDS researchers through a structured mentoring program that matches outstanding, experienced mentors with diverse, young mentees through multidisciplinary mentoring teams that supplement the traditional mentor-mentee dyad.
+The CFAR also supports a Junior Faculty Peer Mentoring Program that is designed for junior faculty working in HIV/AIDS research.
 Learn more about CFAR mentoring.

 HIV Training Grants

 The SMD supports a predoctoral training program in laboratory-based HIV/AIDS research that is directed by Dr. Maggirwar (Director, Basic Sciences Core) [Training in HIV Replication and Pathogenesis, NIH T32 AI049815].

 The UR CFAR has a close working relationship with the UR CTSI that ensures efficient and synergistic use of resources to optimally meet the needs of HIV/AIDS researchers.
 Learn more about CFAR and UR CTSI Career Development.

 Translational Biomedical Sciences PhD